http4k/www/src/website/content/news/http4k-v6-still-the-most-testable-web-toolkit-on-the-planet/index.md

 approach.
 We have now removed all of the options that were not strictly necessary and have provided a simple example of each server.
 This should make it easier to get started with http4k and to understand the options available.
-The old versions of the code have been moved to examples in the http4k source code, so if you need explicit support for these options in Undertow Apache etc then you can still access them.
+The old versions of the code have been moved to examples in the http4k source code, so if you need explicit support for these options in Undertow, Apache etc then you can still access them.

 #### And a million other small changes!